apache/royale-docs/create-an-application/application-tutorial.md

 10. [Value Objects](create-an-application/application-tutorial/value-objects.html) This segment explains how Value Objects (Data Classes) are useful in development and production.

-The remaining segments will discuss further improvements needed to add additional common functionality.
+The remaining segments will discuss further improvements needed to add additional common functionality. *Note*: These pages are not yet complete.

 11. [Localization](create-an-application/application-tutorial/locales.html) This segment adds the ability to show the user-interface prompts in different languages.